Good 4 U

-"Good 4 U" (stylized in all lowercase) is a song recorded by American singer-songwriter Olivia Rodrigo, released on May 14, 2021, through Geffen and Interscope Records, as the third single from Rodrigo's debut studio album, Sour (2021).
-The song was announced on May 10 via Rodrigo's social media.
-It was written by Rodrigo and its producer Dan Nigro; Hayley Williams and Josh Farro were given co-writing credits due to influence from Paramore's "Misery Business" (2007).
+"Good 4 U" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo.
+It was released on May 14, 2021, through Geffen and Interscope Records; it was the third single from Rodrigo's debut studio album, Sour (2021).
+The song was written by Rodrigo and its producer Dan Nigro who co-produced it with Alexander 23.
+Three months after the track's release, Hayley Williams and Josh Farro were retrospectively given co-writing credits due to influence from Paramore's "Misery Business" (2007), with the pair to receive a combined royalty share of 50%.

-Musically, "Good 4 U" has been described as an upbeat song blending rock, pop, punk, emo, and alternative styles.
+Musically, "Good 4 U" has been described as an upbeat song blending rock, pop, punk, and alternative styles.
 It consists of a staccato bassline, energetic electric guitars, and explosive drumming, with lyrics addressing a former lover who moved on very quickly after a breakup.
 The song received acclaim from music critics, who praised the instrumentation reminiscent of the 1990s–2000s and Rodrigo's crisp songwriting.
-The accompanying music video features Rodrigo as a cheerleader exacting revenge, visually alluding to the 2000s' cult classic films Audition, The Princess Diaries, and Jennifer's Body.
+The accompanying music video features Rodrigo as a high-school cheerleader exacting revenge, visually alluding to the 2000s films Audition, The Princess Diaries, and Jennifer's Body.
 At the 64th Annual Grammy Awards, "Good 4 U" received a nomination for Best Music Video.

 The single reached number one in 23 countries including Australia, Germany, Canada, the United Kingdom, Ireland, and the United States; it was the second chart-topping single from Sour in many of those countries, following Rodrigo's debut single "Drivers License" (2021).
 "Good 4 U" peaked within the top 10 in more than 20 territories.
-The song received platinum or multi-platinum certifications globally and ranks among the top 100 most streamed songs of all-time on Spotify with over 1.6 billion streams as of October 2022.
+The song received platinum or multi-platinum certifications globally as well as diamond in France and Mexico and ranks among the top 100 most streamed songs of all-time on Spotify with over 2.3 billion streams as of November 2024.